Teecloudy/Star-Trek-SRS/README.md

 OUTPUT
 ---
-The web application displays a table and a scatter plot given a gene expression file.
+The web application displays a table and a scatter plot given a gene expression file if the input format is correct.
 The table contains a list of differentially expressed genes with the following format.
 This output is only available if the input format is correct according to the designed requirements of the flask framework else it will bring an error.
-The Log_2[FC] is calculated by log2 of control sample divided by treatment sample.
+The Log_2[FC] is calculated by log2 of treatment sample divided by control sample.
+In subsequent results, a positive log 2-fold-change (logFC) will indicate a gene up-regulated in lactating results of tests whereas a negative logFC will indicate a gene more highly expressed in the test.
 If Both the control and Treatment are Zero then the LOG FC is infinity.
+The output will show both the table and the plot as below:

 **gene_id	ControlSample	TREAT SAMPLE  	LOG_2[FC]**
 AT1G01010	1.198558083	2.036161827		0.76